ocfox/vaultix/doc/setup.md

   };
 }
 ```

-And you will be able to use secret on any module with, e.g.:
+And you will be able to invoke secrets in module, like:

 ```
 {